This post was originally published on November 28, 2017 and updated on December 8, 2020.

 Ten years later, I'm still taking colostrum nearly every day, and in today's article, I'm going to share with you what some of the more recent research on colostrum has to say—including how it benefits your immune system, athletic performance and recovery, gut health, and beyond.

 What Is Colostrum?

-Joe explained to me that colostrum is produced by not just goats and sheep, but by all mammals (including humans) in the first few days after giving birth.
-Also known as “first milk”, it is produced in the mammary glands of females just prior to giving birth and serves as a concentrated source of proteins, growth factors, and antibodies that are essential for early development of newborns.
+Colostrum, also known as “first milk,” is produced in the mammary glands of females just prior to giving birth (and for the first few days after giving birth) and serves as a concentrated source of proteins, growth factors, and antibodies that are essential for the early development of newborns.

 So you can literally think of colostrum as a powerhouse of nutritional ammunition designed to get a newborn through the critical first few days of life.

 Now, let's move on to a slightly more scientific definition of colostrum for you nerds out there, straight from the underbellies of the Wiki definition of colostrum: